hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 also any red script for web scrapping for pentesting

 [11:31:11](#91SJ49edUtQJiX-yJgLt1U8UiJp4vMG-H6IQ-d5aum8) <sp1d3r_99>:
-thank you for answer in advance Ì†ΩÌπèÌ†ºÌøªÌ†ΩÌπèÌ†ºÌøªÌ†ΩÌπèÌ†ºÌøªÌ†ΩÌπèÌ†ºÌøªim a newbie just start learning
+thank you for answer in advance üôèüèªüôèüèªüôèüèªüôèüèªim a newbie just start learning

 [13:25:12](#BdY5yGMUo-0sbFg9vPnClFbEGY_QLpSYX_AVOxP-yxY) <hiiamboris (@hiiamboris:tchncs.de)>:
 maybe this will help you https://github.com/ldci/Red-System/blob/main/doc/Programming_with_Red%3ASystem.pdf